Department of Human Rights

 Semester GE and DSE Units Outcomes

-Introduction To Human Rights Theory: To Gain Knowledge Regarding Conceptual Background Of Human Rights And Duties, Importance Of Internalizing Human Rights And Duties, Right To Peace.
+Semester –I Hurhgec01t/ Hurgcor01t Introduction To Human Rights This paper aims to provide in depth knowledge about Conceptual Background Of Human Rights And Duties, Importance Of Internalizing Human Rights And Duties, Right To Peace.

-Semester 2 Hurhgec02t/Hurgcor02t Constitution Vision Of Justice Theory: To Enhance The Knowledge Of Philosophical And Ideals Of The Constitution And Landmark ,Fundamental Rights, DPSP, Fundamental Duties, Articles, Judgements, Parliament, Supreme Court, High Court, Law Enforcing Agencies, CAPF, ITBP, BSF, CBI,ITD ,DRI, NCB, Military
+Semester –II Hurhgec02t/Hurgcor02t Constitution Vision Of Justice This paper aims to provide in depth knowledge about Philosophical And Ideals Of The Constitution And Landmark ,Fundamental Rights, DPSP, Fundamental Duties, Articles, Judgements, Parliament, Supreme Court, High Court, Law Enforcing Agencies, CAPF, ITBP, BSF, CBI,ITD ,DRI, NCB, Military

-Semester 3 Hurhgec03t/Hurgcor03t International Human Rights Mechanism And Instruments Theory: To Study About United Nation System And Human Rights, CEDAW, DEDAW, DEVAW, CRC, And CAT.
+Semester –III Hurhgec03t/Hurgcor03t International Human Rights Mechanism And Instruments This paper aims to provide in depth knowledge about United Nation System And Human Rights, CEDAW, DEDAW, DEVAW, CRC, And CAT.

 Semester Skill Enhancement Course(SEC) Units Outcomes